Lexus LS 500h interior, dashboard & comfort

 Trundling along on smooth city streets on electric power alone, the Lexus LS 500h is in its element.
-When the road surface is uneven, its 20-inch wheels begin to pass shocks through the car's structure, but overall quietness is impressive unless full power is called upon, thanks to an engine that's muted unless pushed hard, as well as clever active-noise cancelling technology that drowns out mechanical noise.
+But when the road surface is uneven, its 20-inch wheels begin to pass shocks through the car's structure.
+Overall quietness is nonetheless impressive unless full power is called upon, thanks to an engine that's muted unless pushed hard, as well as clever active-noise cancelling technology that drowns out mechanical noise.

 Lexus LS 500h dashboard